 Now it's time to go up to the Top of the Rock.
 To do so, you will have to enter one of the four Sky Shuttles, state-of-the-art elevators that will take you the 200 meters to the 67th floor in less than a minute.
 In addition, when the elevator doors close, the lights go out and a short but entertaining video is projected on the ceiling.

 The 67th floor observatory

 This floor is almost completely enclosed but from its windows and open-air terraces you'll have good views.
 Also, here is the gift store and a couple of curious entertainments such as the Breezeway room with LED lights that move as you walk by and the Radiance Wall, another work of artist Michael Hammers.

 Take the opportunity to snap a few photos but save your batteries because the good stuff is a little higher up.
 Look for the escalators leading to the top floor.

 The 69th floor observatory

-On this floor there is an open-air observation deck that allows you to enjoy the New York skyline through 360-degree glass windows.
+On this floor there is an open-air observation deck that allows you to enjoy the New York skyline through 360-degree glass.
 From here you can get an idea of how incredibly tall these skyscrapers are and you can see north (Harlem, Central Park, etc.) and south of the city (Midtown, the Financial District, etc.).